CoolDude435/Conway-s-Game-of-Life/README.md

 <br>

 How to build:
-- run the make command in the terminal, this will build a binary name Binary.bin
+- run the make command in the terminal, this will build a binary called Binary.bin
 <br>

 How to run: